Kevin-Valenzuela/Kevin-Valenzuela.github.io/_pages/cv.md

   * October 2022: <a href='https://kevin-valenzuela.github.io/portfolio/portfolio-9/'>Biology Meets Programming: Bioinformatics for Beginners</a>

 * IBM
+  * January 2024: <a href='https://kevin-valenzuela.github.io/portfolio/portfolio-10/'>Deep Learning with Tensorflow</a>
   * October 2022: <a href='https://kevin-valenzuela.github.io/portfolio/portfolio-8/'>Machine Learning with Python</a>
   * September 2022: <a href='https://kevin-valenzuela.github.io/portfolio/portfolio-7/'>Python for Data Analysis</a>
   * September 2022: <a href='https://kevin-valenzuela.github.io/portfolio/portfolio-6/'>Python 101 for Data Science</a>